Your Ultimate Guide to Modified Bitumen Roofing Systems

 Choosing the Right Modified Bitumen Roofing Contractor

 Enlisting an experienced commercial roofing contractor is essential for the technical nature of installing a mod bit roofing system.
 Here's what to look for:

 - Licensed, bonded, and insured in your state.

 - Experience in managing staged roofing projects requiring simultaneous tear-off and installation.

 Opting for a modified bitumen roofing system is not just a choice; it's a sound investment in your property's longevity and protection.
 By understanding its components, the benefits, the installation process, and the importance of choosing the right contractor, you can ensure a high return on this investment for years to come.
 Armed with this engaging and comprehensive guide, you can confidently move forward with your commercial roofing project.

 5 Layer System

-The framework for Modified Bitumen Roofing Systems is a five-layer combination of roofing components.
+The framework for a Modified Bitumen Roofing System is a five-layer combination of roofing components.

 - Insulation - Used to provide "R" value, or thermal resistance, for temperature stability of the roof system.

 - Modified Bitumen Membranes - Factory fabricated sheet membrane composed of co-polymer reinforced with polyester or fiberglass